 Due to local circumstances the timing of many exams have been changed from those detailed on the SQA website.
-Copies of the individual student exam timetable showing these local adjustments will be issued separately.
+Copies of the individual student exam timetable showing these local adjustments have been issued separately.
 These should be carefully checked.
 A small number of students will be required to make their own transport arrangements as some exams end after the end of the normal pupil day.

 Arrangement For Pupils Leaving School

 Students leaving school should collect a Leavers Form from their Guidance Teacher.
 It is vital that all equipment and text books etc., are returned to their class teachers and to the library and that this is confirmed by the class teacher’s/librarian’s signatures on the Leavers Form.
 Only once all items have been returned and confirmed by signatures, will the form be authorised by your son’s/daughter’s Guidance Teacher and then finally by a member of the Senior Management Team.
 Pupils who have received a long term loan of a Chromebook must return this to the school on completion of their high school education.

 Arrangements for Students Returning for further study

 Students planning further study in session 2023-2024 at Alford Academy must return to school on Tuesday 30th May.